jussipalanen/boobank-java-spring/README.md

 - Configure the `application.properties` file for the database settings and connection.
 - Clean and package the project manually in your remote host: `mvn clean package`.
 - You can run the application manually in your remote host: `mvn spring-boot:run`.
+- Coding the new stuff in your production and staging servers.
+The code needs the pull request "PR" check.
+Somebody needs to check your code before approving.
+This confirms and prevents faulty and bug code to the server.
-- All done on a remote server!
+- All done!
 You can configure the CI/CD automation for the auto-deployment.
 The automation deployment needs the SSH key of the user and creates the build commands (e.g YML-config files).

 ### What kind of cumulative and monthly balance uses in code and query?